Disguised-Coffee/PR_REM/README.md

 *because why not?*

-Project Room Environment Module ***(PR_REM)*** is a Arduino-based project meant to deep dive into Particle's PaaS environment with a goofy focus.
-The Module tracks environmental data such as temperature, humidity, and light level for analysis through a 3rd party web client application that is also able to alter the light settings of the room via the module.
+Project Room Environment Module ***(PR_REM)*** is a Arduino-based project meant to deep dive into Particle's PaaS environment with the goofy intent of ***"understanding the environment of my bedroom."*** The module tracks environmental data such as temperature, humidity, and light level for analysis through a web client dashboard application, which can also send messages to the physical *module.*

 ## 🔧 Hardware/Sensors
 > *Most hardware sourced from* **[Elegoo Arduino Super Starter Kit](https://www.elegoo.com/blogs/arduino-projects/elegoo-uno-project-super-starter-kit-tutorial)**